jepz20/coffee_tracker/README.md

 When a news is added a web api notification is shown with the title

+There are two type of news:

+ 1. External links: opens in a new tab.
+ 2. Internal Links: Has its own landing with details of the news.

 ### Properties

 List of properties that are added.
 In the future, there should be a place to add properties and assign them to users.